GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 Stay up to date with developments in the Floodspark portfolio: [http://floodspark.com/uptodate.html](http://floodspark.com/uptodate.html)

 == Frequently Asked Questions ==

+= How can I test CEF's protection? =
+Using the Docker version of WPScan...

+* To verify that CEF deceives WPScan's username scan, issue the following command: docker run -it --rm wpscanteam/wpscan --url http://[yourbloghere.com] --enumerate u

+* To verify that CEF deceives WPScan's plugin scan, issue the following command: docker run -it --rm wpscanteam/wpscan --url http://[yourbloghere.com] --plugins-detection aggressive

+* To verify that CEF deceives WPScan's theme scan, issue the following command: docker run -it --rm wpscanteam/wpscan --url http://[yourbloghere.com] --enumerate t

 = Does CEF replace a Web Application Firewall (WAF)? =